lfunderburk/BC-UMSC-Workshops/README.md

 # About BC UMSC

-The British Columnbia Undergraduate Mathematics and Statistics Conference (BC  UMSC)  is  the BC inaugural event whose purpose is to connect  undergraduate  mathematics  and  statistics students from across  BC with each other,  with professors,  and with  industry partners.
+The British Columnbia Undergraduate Mathematics and Statistics Conference (BC  UMSC)  is  the BC inaugural event taking place between April 25 - April 27 2019.
+Its purpose is to connect  undergraduate  mathematics  and  statistics students from across  BC with each other,  with professors,  and with  industry partners.
 We  aim  to  create  quality  opportunities  for  accomplished  students to showcase their research and expand their learning.
 Our conference will increase the reputations of universities across British Columbia as centres for statistics and mathematics excellence.

 ![Logo](./Images/5E9027E9-0012-4F85-B598-6877015E88EA.png)